Name

 Stadium or Home

 In addition to cricket, The Oval has hosted a number of other historically significant sporting events.
 In 1870, it staged England's first international football match, versus Scotland.
 It hosted the first FA Cup final in 1872, as well as those between 1874 and 1892.
-In 1876, it held both the England v Wales and England v Scotland rugby international matches, and in 1877, rugby's first Varsity match.
+In 1876, it held both the England v.
+Wales and England v.
+Scotland rugby international matches and, in 1877, rugby's first varsity match.
+It also hosted the final of the 2017 ICC Champions Trophy.

 Trophies